-3.3.2(A) Current District Environmental Programs and Initiatives
+3.3.2(A)Current District Environmental Programs and Initiatives

 During its history, the District has taken the lead on a variety of initiatives to enhance the environmental quality of Tidelands.
 These initiatives include wildlife and natural resources management, stormwater runoff programs, integrated pest management, environmental education programs, and environmental partnerships with public and private entities.
-A brief discussion of key notable District environmental initiatives is provided below.
+While not part of this Plan, for informational purposes, a brief discussion of key notable District environmental initiatives is provided below.

-3.3.2(B) San Diego Bay Integrated Natural Resources Management Plan
+3.3.2(A)(i)San Diego Bay Integrated Natural Resources Management Plan

-This Integrated Natural Resources Management Plan (INRMP) is a long-term, collaborative strategy for managing the Bay's natural resources, and the primary means by which the U.S. Navy and District jointly plan natural resources management in the Bay.
+The Integrated Natural Resources Management Plan (INRMP) is a long-term, collaborative strategy for managing the Bay's natural resources, and the primary means by which the U.S. Navy and District jointly plan natural resources management in the Bay.
 This document demonstrates the District's and U.S. Navy's commitment to the protection of resources and is notable because it is the only joint INRMP in the United States.
+In addition to the U.S. Navy and the District, wildlife and resource agencies including the U.S. Fish and Wildlife Service, National Marine Fisheries Service, and the California Department of Fish and Wildlife are also signatories to the INRMP.